 He kawa whakaruruhau ā matatau Māori: Māori cultural safety and competence standard

-Note: this Standard comes into effect on January 31, 2022
+Note: this Standard came into effect on 31 January 2022

 A self-assessment tool for this standard is available here.